LucasLee-ff/NTU-CCA-Courses/Computer Control Systems/CCS.md

 TF = G(z) = {Y(z)\over U(z)} = C{[zI -A]}^{-1}B + D
 $$

-$D$ can be found directly in the $TF$ , or it is the remainder of the long division.
+$D$ can be found directly in the $TF$ , or it is the result of the long division.

 # 7. Controller Design